 How It’s Done:

 eyeShare automatically opens tickets in ServiceNow in response to system alerts.
-Alerts can be received from one or more monitoring systems such as SolarWinds, Nagios, SCOM, Tivoli, HPOM, Splunk, and many others
+Alerts can be received from one or more monitoring systems such as SolarWinds, Nagios, SCOM, Tivoli, HPOM, Splunk, and many others.

 Before eyeShare opens a ticket, it executes pre-configured automated workflows to troubleshoot or even remediate the underlying incident which generated the alert.